 Commercial Litigation and Post-Closing Disputes

-Gary successfully defended IBM in several large breach-of-contract and fraud cases concerning complex software implementations.
+Gary successfully defended IBM in several large breach of contract and fraud cases concerning complex software implementations.
 Irwin Seating Co. v.
 IBM, 306 Fed.
 Appx.
 239 (6th Cir.
 2009); M. Block & Sons, Inc. v.
 IBM, 2004 WL 1557631 (N.D.
 Ill.
 2004).
 He also represented IBM in other matters, including a suit brought by FTD.com related to the design of a website and a suit brought by a subcontractor concerning work on a government computer project that ended in summary judgment in favor of IBM.
 Business Systems Engineering, Inc. v.
 IBM, 547 F.3d 882 (7th Cir.
 2008).

-Gary defended the developer of a wind energy project in a suit by a potential buyer who claimed rights to the project under a letter of intent and a purported oral partnership agreement.
+He defended the developer of a wind energy project in a suit by a potential buyer who claimed rights to the project under a letter of intent and a purported oral partnership agreement.
 After convincing the court to set a jury trial for six weeks after the complaint was filed, the case settled on favorable terms.

 Gary also defended a proprietary trading firm and its owners in several lawsuits involving claims for breach of contract, breach of fiduciary duty and fraud arising out of the sale of certain business operations.
 In one such case, he prevailed on summary judgment, which was upheld on appeal.
 Benson v.
 TD Options, LLC, 941 N.E.2d 386 (Ill.
 App.
 Ct.
 2010).